The Best Places to Find Housing in Germany

 ---|---|---|

-Kaltmiete | Cold Rent | Cold rent is the actual cost of the living without any added costs like heating, electricity, etc. |
+Kaltmiete | Cold Rent | This is the base rent, not including any utilities like heating, water, or electricity. |

-Umkreis | Distance | The distance (in km’s) you are willing to look for apartments. |
+Umkreis | Distance | The radius (in kilometers) you're willing to search from a specific location when apartment hunting. |

-Bezugsfrei ab… | Vacant from... | The available move-in date |
+Bezugsfrei ab… | Vacant from... | The date when the apartment is available for move-in. |

 HOW TO MAKE SURE YOU’RE PREPARED TO RENT IN GERMANY

 You’re already likely well aware that it’s not always very easy to find an apartment, especially in the larger cities.
-Not to mention, if you don’t speak German you’re at even more of a disadvantage.
+Not to mention, if you don’t speak German, you’re at even more of a disadvantage.
 So, let’s make sure that you have everything completely prepared so we can avoid running into any unnecessary issues.

 The landlord may or may not ask you for the following documents: